inesane/Brick-Breaker/README.md

 ## OOPS Concepts:

 1. Inheritance - Breakable, Unbreakable and Exploding Bricks all inherit from parent class Brick.
-ExpandPaddle, ShrinkPaddle, BallMultiplier, FastBall, ThroughBall and PaddleGrab powerups all inherit from parent class PowerUp
+ExpandPaddle, ShrinkPaddle, FastBall and ThroughBall powerups all inherit from parent class PowerUp

 2. Polymorphism - Collision function of Exploding Bricks overrides the initial collision function from parent class Brick